Adding an event to the calendar on lu.se

 If you have added an event to the calendar which you think qualifies as a featured event, please let Cecilia Schubert know by emailing her at cecilia [dot] schubert [at] kommunikation [dot] lu [dot] se

-Remember that in order to receive the best exposure, it is important that your event includes a descriptive but not too long heading, a telling image (preferably) and a short introduction ("ingress" in Swedish).
-The picture must be added as “Media” in Drupal to appear as a thumbnail image under Featued events.
-If you place it directly into the main field, it will not appear.
+Also keep in mind that, as with all calendar events, it is important that your event includes a descriptive but not too long heading, a telling image (preferably) and a short introduction ("ingress" in Swedish).
+The image must be added as “Media” in Drupal to be visible in lu.se/events – as a thumbnail image in the list as well as under Featured events at the top of the page.
+If you place the image directly into the body field, it will not appear.

 If the editor finds events in the calendar that qualify as major events, the editor can, if necessary, go in and edit them – for instance, if it doesn’t include a picture or if the title is too long – in which case the publisher will be notified.
-Keep in mind that your event must contain an image to be selected as featured event.
+Your event must contain an image to be selected as featured event.